emnify/product-docs/docs/portal/sims-and-devices/device-policies.md

 :::tip
 Develop a strategy for grouping your devices according to certain criteria related to your use cases, deployment regions, product lines, or services.
 Choose service policy names and device tags related to these criteria.
-This will make device selections easier when performing bulk assignments to service policies.
+This helps with selections when performing bulk assignments to service policies.
 :::

 :::caution Warning